Dalamar42/dotfiles/README.md

 The main file you'll want to change right off the bat is `fish/config.fish`, which sets up a few paths that'll be different on your particular machine.

-`dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
-Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
-You can find this script in `bin/`.

-## topical

-Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.
-Similarly anything with an extension of `.configlink` will get symlinked without extension under `$HOME/.config` when you run `script/boostrap`.
-Anything named `path.fish` will be expected to configure PATH and will be added to your shell.
-Any directory named `aliases.fish` will be expected to contain files that setup aliases and will also be added to the shell.

 ## what's inside

 A lot of stuff.
 Seriously, a lot of stuff.
 Check them out in the file browser